Hoyg/Java-CI-CD-with-Jenkins/README.md

 ## What's covered in this lab

-In this lab, you will learn how to setup import a public repository from Microsoft GitHub account, build the code in Jenkins and deploy the changes automatically on Azure Web App
+In this lab, you will learn how to set up import a public repository from Microsoft GitHub account, build the code in Jenkins and deploy the changes automatically on Azure Web App

 - Install and configure Jenkins
 - Fork a Microsoft GitHub repository to your GitHub account